IELTS Cue Card Sample 518 - Describe a person you once lived with

 4. My grandpa was the oldest person in my family and used to live with him.
 I lived with him for over five years together.
 He used to share my room with me because of the room shortage in the house.
 It was an extended family in India and all my relatives used to live together in the same house.
 After his death, I owned the room entirely.
 But I often feel lonely and remember all the memories a gathered with this old wise man.

-5. Living with my younger brother was an interesting experience to me.
+5. Living with my younger brother was an interesting experience for me.
 We used to fight all the time.
 I have lived with him for a long time – approximately 11 years.
-I loved him so much and so my parents made arrangement for our living together in the house.
+I loved him so much and so my parents made an arrangement for our living together in the house.
 He is now a matured man like me and has gone abroad for pursuing a foreign degree.
 So, I have become alone and living in the same place without his presence.
 But when he returns occasionally, he still loves to share my bed.